-6.3.5 Post-Dispensing Verification
+6.3.5.
+Post-Dispensing Verification

-After the engine oil has been dispensed, the distributor shall allow the installer to verify that the meterhead on the delivery vehicle is zeroed out.
+After the engine oil has been dispensed, the distributor shall allow the installer to verify that the meter-head on the delivery vehicle is zeroed out.

-6.3.6 Retain Samples
+6.3.6.
+Retain Samples

 The distributor should as a best practice retain at least 4 ounces of engine oil from each compartment of the delivery vehicle either after loading product into a compartment or at time of delivery to an installer.
-The sample shall be traceable to the delivery of oil from each compartment at each drop and shall be retained for a minimum of 3 months (up to 6 months is recommended) in an environment free from exposure to UV light to prevent deterioration and contamination.
+The sample shall be traceable to the delivery of oil from each compartment at each drop.
+The distributor shall retain samples for a minimum of 6 months in an environment that: